-School Travel Planning (STP) addresses all of these success factors and is a proven cost-effective intervention to get more kids walking and wheeling for the school journey.
+School Travel Planning (STP) addresses all of the success factors described in the previous section, and is a proven cost-effective intervention to get more kids walking and wheeling for the school journey.

-- Large-scale studies show that school travel plans lead to an increase in active transportation (ParticipACTION, 2016) - A pilot of STP in four Canadian provinces showed a 2% child-reported increase in active school travel, while 13% of families reported less driving as a result of STP following one year of implementation (Buliung, Faulkner, Beesley, & Kennedy, 2011) - In a Canada-wide evaluation of STP conducted over one year, there was evidence of localized success at nearly half of the participating schools (Mammen, 2016) - School Travel Planning offers a positive benefit to cost ratio.
+- Large-scale studies show that school travel plans lead to an increase in active transportation (ParticipACTION, 2016). - A pilot of STP in four Canadian provinces showed a 2% child-reported increase in active school travel, while 13% of families reported less driving as a result of STP following one year of implementation (Buliung et al., 2011). - In a Canada-wide evaluation of STP conducted over one year, there was evidence of localized success at nearly half of the participating schools (Mammen, 2016). - School Travel Planning offers a positive benefit to cost ratio.
 A study examining STP's cost-effectiveness in 13 Ontario elementary schools demonstrated an overall cost-benefit ratio of 2.4.
-When projected for a hypothetical 3- and 5-year STP implementation period by using year one data, the benefit-cost ratios were 4.5 and 6.3, respectively (Green Communities Canada, 2016)

-A study of international best practices in active school travel by Ryerson University identified these additional success factors:

-- o Accountability to a strategic vision and objectives - o Government policy commitments - A broad multi-disciplinary stakeholder group - o Initiatives that are engaging and collect data for evaluation - A centralized web-based resource hub - o Addressing liability concerns (Flanagan & Mitra, 2016)
+When projected for a hypothetical 3- and 5-year STP implementation period by using year one data, the benefit-cost ratios were 4.5 and 6.3, respectively (Green Communities Canada, 2016). - A study of international best practices in active school travel by Ryerson University identified these additional success factors: - Accountability to a strategic vision and objectives; - Government policy commitments; - A broad multi-disciplinary stakeholder group; - Initiatives that are engaging and collect data for evaluation; - A centralized web-based resource hub; and - Addressing liability concerns (Flanagan & Mitra, 2016).